 We occasionally see some parsimonious individual, even now, who remembers that in his grandfather's days, grass was allowed to grow for the food of the "critters," and he leaves it for food for his "critters" still.
 Though at the same time his furniture inside, that nobody but himself ever sees, or has an opportunity to admire, for such men are not troubled with friends, may have cost him \$5,000 or \$10,000.

-Not in copyright; Image: https://archive.org/details/gardeningforplea00hendrich but it is gratifying to know that such neighbors are not numerous, for the example of the majority will soon shame them into decency."
+We have two or three notable examples of this kind in my immediate neighborhood, but it is gratifying to know that such neighbors are not numerous, for the example of the majority will soon shame them into decency."